-This peach crisp is a family favorite!
-With sweet, juicy peaches and cinnamon crumble topping – it’s the perfect dessert with a scoop of vanilla ice cream.
+With sweet juicy peaches and cinnamon crumble topping, peach crisp is the perfect dessert with a scoop of vanilla ice cream.

 Crisp Vs. Cobbler

 This easy peach crisp is the perfect peach dessert.
 The crumble on top has a delicious brown sugar cinnamon flavor, and a delicious texture thanks to the oatmeal, which is different than a cobbler since they usually have a thick biscuit or pie dough topping.

 For this crisp, the peaches are sweet, juicy, and everything you could want a peach to be.
 I love taking advantage of fresh peaches when they’re in season, and this peach crisp is the perfect way to showcase them.